 Engagement Rate: 5.4%

 Solea is a fast and precise all-tissue dental laser.
-It gives patients a very unique experience and the dentists, improved outcomes.
+It gives patients a very unique experience and the dentists, improves outcomes.

 The way the solution is introduced and explained is magical.
 The line "It's the perfect drill because it's not a drill" and the supporting transition makes the solution desirable.

-Expressive music and voiceover adds a lot of depth and make this a great infographic video for inspiration.
+Expressive music and voiceover add a lot of depth and make this a great infographic video for inspiration.